cachemoneycode/openpoker-seeder/README.md

 # openpoker-seeder
-Openpoker DNS seeder, a crawler for the OpenPoker node network
+Openpoker DNS seeder, a network node crawler for the OpenPoker node network